1205-private-percy-michael-anderson-image1png

 He is commemorated at VC Corner Australian Military Cemetery, Fromelles France and Kings Park Memorial Drive.

-In 2011 his family dedicated a memorial plaque to Percy in the avenue of honour on May Drive in Kings Park, Perth.
+In 2011 his family dedicated a memorial plaque to Percy in the Avenue of Honour on May Drive in Kings Park, Perth.

 Could Percy Still Be Found?

 Percy has no known grave.
 He was 25 years old.
 After the battle, German soldiers removed 250 Australian casualties from the battlefield, burying them in large pits near Pheasant Wood.
 This mass grave was not discovered until 2008.
-As of 2023, 173 of the 250 soldiers in the grave have been able to be identified by DNA matching from family members.
-41 of the 176 unidentified soldiers from the 32nd have been found to be in the grave.
-Percy may be one of the 77 remaining soldiers in the grave who are not yet identified.
+As of 2024, 180 of the 250 soldiers in the grave have been able to be identified by DNA matching from family members.
+41 of the 167 unidentified soldiers from the 32nd have been found to be in the grave.
+Percy may be one of the 70 remaining soldiers in the grave who are not yet identified.
 Family members have assisted to provide DNA for Percy.

 Seeking DNA Donors